Trusted WordPress tutorials, when you need them most.

 It can also help make your content easier to read by drawing the reader’s attention to key points.

-For instance, if you are using your company’s name in a blog post, then adding a trademark character next to it will help highlight your business to the readers.
+For instance, if you use your company’s name in a blog post, adding a trademark character next to it will help highlight your business to readers.

 Preview for special characters